TongLi1995/TongLi1995.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- Coming soon.
-Work in progress.
+- Awarded the Grand Prize in the 6th CUPT (China Undergraduate Physics Tournament), 2015.